fp7-ofelia/ocf/src/doc/expedient/source/user/tutorial.rst

 Create a Slice
 --------------

 Now let's create a slice.
-Click on "Create Slice" in the "Slices" section.
-Fill the form and click "Save".
+Click on :guilabel:`Create Slice` in the "Slices" section.
+Fill the form and click :guilabel:`Save`.
 The page you see is your slice's detail page.

-The "Management" box on the right allows you to edit basic information about the slice, as well as start and stop the slice.
+The :guilabel:`Management` box on the right allows you to edit basic information about the slice, as well as start and stop the slice.